pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

  are irrelevant to your plugin in order to deliver this consistency for each plugin.)

+ ..
+Note:: X-Plane's C SDK includes a fourth parameter for this function
+    which is required, yet deprecated and ignored.
+XPPython3 function only has three parameters.

 .. py:function:: XPLMAppendMenuItemWithCommand(menuID, itemName, commandRef) -> int: